-This week the Miss Utah Organization recognized Terry Smith Marchbanks with the 2018 Lifetime Achievement Award for her service to the Miss America Organization.
+This week the Miss Utah Organization recognized Terry Smith Marchbanks with the 2018 Miss Utah Volunteer Award for her service to the Miss America Organization.
 For the past 18 years, Terry has dedicated her time and talents to the Miss Utah Organization.

 “We wanted to recognize the years of dedication and love that Terry has poured into this organization.
 She is loved by so many in our pageant family and especially by the contestants she has influenced,” says Jean Hatch, executive director of the Miss Utah Organization.